MarioB19/voluntred_web/README.md

 Descriptive web page on social volunteering system.

-This project is about creating a descriptive web page for a social volunteering system "VoluntRED" using Next.js and MUI components.
+This project is about creating a descriptive web page for a social volunteering system "VoluntRED" using Next.js and Shadcn components.

 ### Features
-- dark/light mode
 - animation
 - responsive design
 - sending emails with nodemailer